AdobeDocs/experience-platform.en/help/destinations/catalog/analytics/gainsight-px.md

 Segmentation data is streamed from the Experience Platform to Gainsight PX.

-Segment metadata will be visible in the Segments screen within the [!DNL Gainsight PX] UI.
+Segment metadata is visible in the Segments screen within the [!DNL Gainsight PX] UI.

 ![Segment list screen in Gainsight PX showing external segments.](../../assets/catalog/analytics/gainsight-px/segment_metadata.png)

-Segment membership information will be visible on the Segments tab of the Audience Explorer screen of the [!DNL Gainsight PX] UI.
+Segment membership information is visible on the Segments tab of the Audience Explorer screen of the [!DNL Gainsight PX] UI.

 ![Audience Explorer screen in Gainsight PX showing associated segments for a user.](../../assets/catalog/analytics/gainsight-px/PX_Segments.png)